multimodal-epi/multimodal-epi.github.io/index.md

 # Experience
 ## California Department of Public Health
 ### Research Scientist I
+Office of Health Equity's Research and Evaluation Branch with the Health Equity Research and Statistics Section.
+Charged with OHE's Legislative Mandate to track and document the social determinants of health and their impacts in California.
+Projects include Justice Involvment, Workforce Equity and Diversity, Legislative Bill Analyses, and Topical Literature Reviews.

 ### CSTE Applied Epidemiology Fellow
+Assigned with the Division of Communicable Disease Control (DCDC).
+Rotations with the COVID-19 Clinical Team, San Bernardino Outbreak, non-field Deployment Team, Infectious Disease Branch, and Mpox Epidemiology Team.

 ## County of Yolo
 ### Emergency Preparedness Intern